 Ginger can be used as a spice in soups and stir-fries, in hot tea, or smoothies.

-Garlic is rich in sulfur, an immune booster that triggers an anti-inflammatory response in the body.
+Garlic has been known for years as a powerful immune booster and natural infection fighter but can also offer anti-inflammatory benefits.
+It is rich in sulfur, an immune booster that triggers an anti-inflammatory response in the body.

 Other benefits of garlic: